datakreese/deep-learning-challenge/README.md

 # Compiling, Training, and Evaluating the Model
 - How many neurons, layers, and activation functions did you select for your neural network model, and why?
 The initial model has two hidden layers with 9 nodes for layer one, and 3 nodes for layer two, while sigmoid and relu activations were chosen based on their design for binary predictions.
+100 epochs were chosen based on class activities.

 # What steps did you take in your attempts to increase model performance?
 # Optimization 1